 From Noel of Travel Photo Discovery

-There’s even a cool western town called Tortilla Flats that has a western bar that is so IG worthy a stop and really gives you a sense of place in this small western spit far removed from the rest of the region.
+There’s even a cool western town called Tortilla Flats that has a western bar that is so photo-worthy that a stop really gives you a sense of place in this small western spit far removed from the rest of the region.

-The striking beauty and landscape of this area really stands out and is a unique place to visit that isn’t even touristy in appeal but a very cool road trip experience.
+The striking beauty and landscape of this area stand out and is a unique place to visit that isn’t even touristy in appeal but a very cool road trip experience.

 Desert Botanical Garden (Phoenix)